English 10: AP Seminar

 Educators should view AP Seminar in 10th grade as a way to prepare many more students for success in a wide variety of 11th- and 12th-grade classes, and to stand out in college admissions.

-Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
+Students who complete both AP Seminar and AP Research—part of the AP Capstone Diploma program—can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.

 Instructional Resources for Teachers

-Teachers who are new to teaching AP Seminar as English 10 can take advantage of sample syllabi.
+Teachers who are new to teaching AP Seminar as English 10 can take advantage of the following instructional resources.

 See the full AP Seminar Course and Exam Description.